Compare GGMs with a posterior predicitve check (Gelman et al. 1996)

 ppp_jsd

-posterior predictive p-values (JSD).
+posterior predictive p-values (JSD).predictive_jsd

-list containing the posterior predictive distributions (JSD).
+list containing the posterior predictive distributions (JSD).obs_jsd

 list containing the observed error (JSD).